rebecavalverde/help-docs/docs/en/edu/create-new-class.md

 ### What is the purpose of a class?

 Creating a class will make it much easier to organize and share activities of any kind with your students.
-We have a [dedicated section]() about the different kinds of activities you can create and assign to your classroom.
+We have a [dedicated section](/help/en/education/assignments-activities.html) about the various kinds of activities you can create and assign to your classroom.
-Most of the time, we advise following the same organization as you have in your "real" classroom.
+Most of the time, we recommend following the same organization as you have in your "real" classroom.

 ## 2. Name your new class